 The President is the honorary head of Concordia, supporting and promoting it's mission and associated activities.

-Barney Holbeche ran the NFU's Parliamentary lobby for over 30 years from the 1979 general election through to July 2009.
+Barney Holbeche ran the NFU's Parliamentary lobby for over 30 years.
 His wealth of experience of working at Westminster is invaluable as Concordia promotes its activities and particularly in lobbying the Government for a long term solution to seasonal labour.

 Barney's interests include current affairs, travel, history and heritage, cycling and wine.

 John Rodley - Chairman

 Appointed November 2008